ddh0/easy-llama/DOCS.md

 The following parameter is optional:
 - `file: _SupportsWriteAndFlush` - The file where text should be printed.
 Defaults to `sys.stdout`.
-- `flush: bool` - Whether to flush the stream after each line is printed.
-Defaults to `False`.
-The stream is always flushed at the end of the output.

 ### Example usage
 ```python